 Give your customers a reason to enter into and maintain a relationship with your brand.
 Day in, day out.
 An audience built through advertising is fickle, dependent on the algorithms of ad platforms, and it’s expensive.
 It’s also potentially misleading—can you say for sure that people are seeing and engaging with what you’re paying for, regardless of what Facebook’s ad manager tells you?

 On the other hand, an audience that your brand has earned is more likely to stick with you.
-Build loyalty by delivering engaging and insightful content, exclusive promotions, and an excellent digital experience overall, and you’ll have an audience that will convert effectively all-year round—and you don’t have to pay to keep them close.
+Build loyalty by delivering engaging and insightful content, exclusive promotions, and an excellent digital experience overall, and you’ll have an audience that will convert effectively all-year-round—and you don’t have to pay to keep them close.

 Invest in Email Marketing and build a community

 A recent article from MediaPost states that 98% of surveyed retail brands are investing more in email marketing in 2021.
 Email marketing ROI has been astronomical for a long time, and we remind our clients of that all the time.
-By keeping a well-maintained database of email contacts, not only can you control the relationship and speak to people one-to-one to build brand trust and loyalty, but you can also improve your visibility into the demographics of your audience.
+By keeping a well-maintained database of email contacts, not only can you control the relationship and speak to people one-on-one to build brand trust and loyalty, but you can also improve your visibility into the demographics of your audience.

 Simply asking customers for their information might surprise you; they will actually do it if you give them a reason to, whether that’s a discount or other incentive or simply the promise of an improved service in the future.